Depthgr8/TextSheet/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## FAQ Section

-####This wiki page includes common questions related to TextSheet application
+###This wiki page includes common questions related to TextSheet application

 ***